microsoftgraph/dotnetcore-console-sample/day28-webhooks/README.md

 1. From the command line running ngrok copy the https forwading url.

-1. Open a web browser at `<ngrokUrl>/api/subscriptions/<known-upn>`, e.g. https://891b8419.ngrok.io/api/subscriptions/sdt_test@contoso.com.
+1. Open a web browser at `<ngrokUrl>/api/subscriptions/<known-upn>`, ex. https://891b8419.ngrok.io/api/subscriptions/sdt_test@contoso.com.

 1. You will see two api requests logged in the ngrok console
     ![Screenshot of subscription registration requests](Images/ngrok-02.png)